-Home to more than 1,100 animals representing more than 250 different species and a botanical collection comprising of several planted gardens with over 800 different plant species and 7,400 individual plants, the Los Angeles Zoo and Botanical Gardens is definitely a place worth spending day.
+Home to more than 1,100 animals representing more than 250 different species and a botanical collection comprising of several planted gardens with over 800 different plant species and 7,400 individual plants, the Los Angeles Zoo and Botanical Gardens is definitely a place worth spending a day.

-The Zoo is located in Griffith Park –the largest municipal park in the US–that also has 100 miles of horse trails, a real train yard of antique trains, pony rides and mini-train rides, carousel, polo grounds, hiking trails and even small caves.
+The Zoo is located in Griffith Park –the largest municipal park in the US–that also has 100 miles of horse trails, a real train yard of antique trains, pony rides, and mini-train rides, carousel, polo grounds, hiking trails and even small caves.

 The Griffith Observatory is nearby, and across from the Zoo is the Gene Autry Western Heritage Museum.
 The adjacent Forest Lawn Cemetery is world-famous for its chapels and artwork and is open to the public at no charge.

 Since opening its doors in 1966, the Los Angeles Zoo has always had a reputation among zoologists for having an unusually large series of mammals from around the world, with an emphasis on rarities including a Sumatran tiger, Visayan warty pigs, yellow-footed rock wallaby, Cape Griffon vulture, mandrill, okapi, mountain tapir, and a snow leopard.

 The Zoo also has one of the most impressive bird collections.
 Among them a Japanese Mountain Hawk Eagle, given to Los Angeles by its Sister City, Nagoya, an important breeding group of Cape Vultures, and one of the largest flocks of flamingos in any zoo in the world.